ethanbustad/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/info-framework/displaying-a-list-of-items.md

 ```

 Once this is deployed we'll be able to select the `InfoListProvider` under _Content Provider_ when selecting the data source for a Collection Display Fragment.
 We'll also be able to create Collection Pages for it.

+[
+Go to Site Builder > Collections > Collection Providers tab to confirm your new provider is deployed and working properly.
+From there, you can view what data is being supplied by clicking View Items in the action menu for your provider's row.
+]